achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 The `canLoad` method (and the `CanLoad` interface) is used to decide whether to load components of a specific module.

-The auth guard uses the <a href="#authservice">AuthService</a> to ensure the current user is authorized.
+The auth guard uses the [AuthService](#authservice) to ensure the current user is authorized.
 Otherwise access is denied (by returning `false`) and the user is redirected to the login page.

 To check if a user has a specific role we can use the `data` property of the requested route (e.g. `route.data.roles as Role[]`).

-As you could see further the auth guard is used in the <a href="#app-routing-module">AppRoutingModule</a> to protect the profile page and the dashboard page (which is part of the <a href="#admin-module">AdminModule</a>).
+As you could see further the auth guard is used in the [AppRoutingModule](#app-routing-module) to protect the profile page and the dashboard page (which is part of the [AdminModule](#admin-module)).

 ```
 import { CanActivate, Router, ActivatedRouteSnapshot, CanLoad, Route } from '@angular/router';